Genomic Next-Token Predictors are In-Context Learners: Experimental Framework for Cross-domain In-context Learning

 \subsection{Model Families and Selection Rationale}

 For fair cross-domain comparison, we use two representative model families: Qwen3 for human language and Evo2 for genomics.
-The rationale for this selection is as follows: (a) \underline{\textit{Parameter scaling:}} Both families span multiple orders of magnitude in parameter count, enabling systematic scaling analysis of ICL ability.
+The rationale for this selection is as follows: \begin{enumerate}[label=(\alph*)] \item \underline{\textit{Parameter scaling:}} Both families span multiple orders of magnitude in parameter count, enabling systematic scaling analysis of ICL ability.
 The Qwen3 series ranges from 0.6B to 14B parameters, while Evo2 includes 1B, 7B, and 40B models~\citep{yang2025qwen3technicalreport,evo2report}.
-This parallel scaling structure facilitates consistent measurement of how ICL performance evolves with model size across linguistic and genomic modalities. (b) \underline{\textit{Compute matching:}} The largest models in each family are trained with comparable total compute, offering an opportunity for an approximately compute-matched cross-domain comparison.
-Using the standard $6ND$ estimate~\citep{kaplan2020scaling}, Qwen3-14B-Base is trained with about $3.2 \times 10^{24}$ FLOPs, while Evo2-40B is trained with $2.25 \times 10^{24}$ FLOPs~\citep{yang2025qwen3technicalreport,evo2report}, making Evo2 uniquely well-suited for comparison with Qwen3 at scale. (c) \underline{\textit{Availability of base models:}} The Qwen3 family releases base (\emph{pre}-instruction-tuned) models at all scales up to 14B parameters, enabling direct evaluation of the intrinsic inductive reasoning ability of pure next-token predictors, without instruction-tuning artifacts.
-The Evo2 base models have no additional instruction tuning applied -- the only nuance is that Evo2 1B is trained at a context length of 8192 nucleotides, whereas the 7B/40B are extended to a context length of one million. (d) \underline{\textit{Licensing:}} All models are released under Apache 2.0~\citep{yang2025qwen3technicalreport,arcinstitute_evo2_1b_base_hf_2025,arcinstitute_evo2_7b_hf_2025,arcinstitute_evo2_40b_hf_2025}, ensuring reproducibility.
+This parallel scaling structure facilitates consistent measurement of how ICL performance evolves with model size across linguistic and genomic modalities.